Hill-Type Stability Analysis of Periodic Solutions of Fractional-Order Differential Equations: Introduction

 The aim of this paper is to study how Floquet theory can be extended to LTP-FODEs and how their Floquet exponents can be computed.
 Therefore, we first establish a formulation of a suitable initial value problem, which does admit periodic solutions.
 In order to understand the potential of Floquet theory in LTP systems, we study the subset of LTI systems, where explicit solutions may be constructed.

 The main merit of this paper is the insight that exponentially decaying Floquet solutions (i.e. the ones related to asymptotically stable equilibria or stable manifolds of saddle equilibria) do not exist for LTP-FODEs, but exponentially growing Floquet solutions may be observed and assessed via a Hill-type approach.
-Parts of the research of this work were presented in a preliminary form at the International Conference on Nonlinear Dynamics and Applications 2025 \cite{Haacker2025}, namely the fractional Hill problem was presented as well as results on linear time-invariant FODEs.
+Parts of the research of this work were presented in a preliminary form {in reference} \cite{Haacker2025}, namely the fractional Hill problem was presented as well as results on linear time-invariant FODEs.
 The novel contributions of the present work are the formulation of the system class in Section \ref{sec_FODEs}, the analysis of decaying solutions in Section \ref{sec_LTI} as well as the proof of Theorem \ref{thm_fracHill} and the following Propositions. }

 The present paper is organized as follows: Mathematical preliminaries from fractional calculus as well as Hill's method for first-order LTP systems are briefly presented in Section \ref{sec_preliminaries}.
 Section \ref{sec_FODEs} introduces the system class studied in the present paper, providing a framework suitable to study periodic solutions.
 The subclass of LTI systems is considered in Section \ref{sec_LTI}, where diverging solutions can be assessed though an eigenvalue problem and decaying solutions are studied by other means.
 A similar phenomenon appears in LTP systems in Section \ref{sec_LTP}.
 We construct a Hill-type problem and are able to trace decaying trajectories.
 Finally, we give an outlook on open problems in Section \ref{sec_outlook}.